fpereiraBP3/camunda-docs/docs/components/connectors/out-of-the-box-connectors/embeddings-vector-db.md

 Before using the **Vector Database Connector**, it is highly recommended to understand the [concept of LLM embeddings](https://huggingface.co/spaces/hesamation/primer-llm-embedding).

-To start using the **Vector Database Connector**, you need to have access to supported LLM embeddings API to convert documents content into vectorized embeddings form.
-You will also need to have write access to supported databases.
+To start using the **Vector Database Connector**, you need to have access to a supported LLM embeddings API to convert documents content into vectorized embeddings form.
+You will also need to have write access to a supported databases.

 ## Create a Connector task